acejump/AceJump/README.md

 - If you make a mistake searching, just press <kbd>Backspace</kbd> to restart from scratch.

 - If no matches can be found on-screen, AceJump will scroll to the next match it can find.

+- Note that search is [smart case](http://ideavim.sourceforge.net/vim/usr_27.html#vim.27%2E1) sensitive, however tag selection is *not* case sensitive.

+- Holding down <kbd>Shift</kbd> when typing the last tag character will select all text from the current cursor position to that destination.

 - Pressing <kbd>Enter</kbd> or <kbd>Shift</kbd>+<kbd>Enter</kbd> during a search will cycle through tagged results on screen.